-Forest management practices maintain or enhance the environment and ecosystems, including air, water, soil and site quality.
+Forest management practices maintain or enhance the ecosystems and ecosystem services provided by the forest, including air, water, soil and site quality.
+In addition, landowners are encouraged to consider climate-positive practices.

-Landowner shall meet or exceed practices prescribed by state forestry Best Management Practices (BMPs) that are applicable to the property.
+Landowner shall meet or exceed practices prescribed by state forestry best management practices (BMPs) that are applicable to the property.

-Compliance with all state forestry BMPs that apply to air, water, soil and site quality elements are required on all ATFS certified properties, even if voluntary in the state of practice.
+Compliance with all state forestry BMPs that apply to elements such as air, water, soil and site quality are required on all ATFS certified properties, even if voluntary in the state of practice.
 Landowners and designated representatives are urged to secure a copy of the state forestry BMP guide from their state forestry agency and to familiarize themselves with the guidelines in it for harvesting, road building, reforestation, habitat management and other forest activities.
 For many states, this information is available free online and in printed format.